FLO-2DSoftware/FLO-2D-Docs/source/flo-2d_pro/FLO-2D Pro Reference Manual 2021/Chapter 2.rst

 Where:

-   V = depth averaged flow velocity G = acceleration due to gravity d = depth of flow above the thalweg α = kinetic energy correction factor (involving the fluid density and specific weight).
+   V = depth averaged flow velocity

+   g = acceleration due to gravity

+   d = depth of flow above the thalweg

+   α = kinetic energy correction factor (involving the fluid density and specific weight).
    Typically α is assumed to be 1.

 The Froude number helps to define the influence of gravity on the flow pattern.